Care strategies: Every animal in a rainforest, every wave of an ocean

 Over 50 countries have pledged to help conserve 30% of the world’s oceans by 2030, though only 6% of the waters have so far received protected status.
 Critics of the strategy point out that fishers can simply move to other waters, and enforcement can be a challenge in these isolated areas.
 Without a navy of its own, Niue relies on neighboring countries like Tonga, Samoa, the Cook Islands, and New Zealand to watch for illegal fishing.
 Locals will also monitor the areas, with satellite surveillance help from nonprofit organization Global Fishing Watch.

-The Guardian, EcoWatch
+Sources: The Guardian, EcoWatch

 3. Amazon rainforest